NEASC-CIS process hero

 Candidacy

-The accreditation process usually begins with an inquiry from a school and a visit to the inquiring school by a Commission on Independent Schools director.
+The accreditation process usually begins with an inquiry from a school and a visit to the inquiring school by a NEASC staff member.
 The purpose of the visit is to assess the school's readiness to pursue NEASC accreditation.
 Following the visit, if it seems in the school’s best interest, the school submits an Application for Candidate for Accreditation.
-Upon NEASC review of the application, the Commission schedules a one-day candidacy visit with a three-person committee of educators from peer schools.
-If the visiting committee concludes its visit with a satisfactory assessment of the school, the directors will recommend the Commission vote in favor of its candidacy.

 Self-Study